sileola/Project-3/project3.md

 `mkdir routes`

-Then I changed directory into the newly created directory, and then created an new file with the command beloe:
+Then I changed directory into the newly created directory, and then created an new file with the command below:

 `touch api.js`